 Uncle Tetsu’s Japanese Cheesecake

 Cheese tarts are a Japanese import and I am so happy they exist.
-It’s basically cheesecake in a tart.
+It’s basically cheesecake in a tart form.
 My favourite cheese tart in Toronto is Uncle Tetsu’s.

 There is also a shop in Union Station that sells whole cheesecakes so you can easily grab one before catching your train or streetcar home.